clemenjuan/autops-rl/README.md

 python3 -c "import torch; print(torch.cuda.is_available())"
 ```

-By following these steps, you can ensure that your Docker container on NVIDIA Jetson with JetPack 5.1.x has access to CUDA 11.4 and PyTorch 2.0.0.
+By following these steps, you can ensure that your Docker container on NVIDIA Jetson with JetPack 6.x has access to CUDA and PyTorch.

 ### Running Your Scripts